 The Zeiss Axio Zoom V16 combines a large field of view or highly detail magnified image with superb fluorescent capabilities.
-This new addition can be found at Wake Downtown in room 2807.
+It is located in room 2807 of Wake Downtown.

 We have on hand the PlanApo Z 0.5x/0.125, PlanNeoFluar Z 1.0x/1.25, and PlanNeoFluar Z 2.3x/0.57 objective lenses.
 Combined with the 16X zoom capabilities, the ideal field of view and magnification are just a simple touch away for your sample.